 Office Location: Vanderbilt University School of Nursing at Scarritt Place, 1024-C 18th Avenue South, Nashville, TN 37212

-Dr. Wolgast is an Assistant Professor in the MSN in Healthcare Leadership.
+Dr. Wolgast is Assistant Professor and Director, Healthcare Leadership specialty.
 Prior to arriving at Vanderbilt in August 2011, she served 26 years on Active Duty in the United States Army as an Army Nurse and retired as a Colonel.
 Her experiences include earning the Bronze Star for combat experience as Deputy Commander and Chief Nurse in Afghanistan, a deployment in support of Hurricane Katrina relief operations in New Orleans, serving as a Hospital Commander, and serving as the Senior Nurse Executive of the US Army Medical Command.
 Kelly has many years of executive nursing and healthcare leadership experience and has a strong background in Medical-Surgical Nursing.
 Kelly earned her Baccalaureate degree in Nursing from Penn State University, a Masters of Science in Nursing (Administration and Education) from Vanderbilt University, a Masters in Strategic Studies from the U.S. Army War College, and a Doctorate in Nursing Practice (Executive Nurse Leadership) from the University of Alabama at Birmingham.
 Dr. Wolgast is a Fellow in the American College of Healthcare Executives.